 Jeannette man with shotgun jailed after early-morning police standoff

-A 26-year-old Jeannette man who was armed with a shotgun during an hours-long standoff with several police departments early Sunday has been arraigned on multiple criminal charges.
+A Jeannette man who was armed with a shotgun during an hours-long standoff with several police departments early Sunday has been arraigned on multiple criminal charges.

-Christopher A. Pany is charged with making terroristic threats, flight to avoid prosecution, resisting arrest, simple assault, disorderly conduct and harassment.
+Christopher A. Pany, 26, is charged with making terroristic threats, flight to avoid prosecution, resisting arrest, simple assault, disorderly conduct and harassment.
 He was ordered held in the Westmoreland County Prison after failing to post $100,000 bail.

 City Patrolman Bryan DeFelice said the incident began after 2 a.m.
-Sunday as Pany and his girlfriend started arguing as they drove from Monroeville to his home at rear North First Street Alley.
+Sunday as Pany and his girlfriend started arguing as they drove from Monroeville to his home at North First Street Alley.

-The girlfriend fled Pany's residence through several neighboring yards to the CoGo's convenience store on Harrison Avenue just before 3 a.m. after Pany allegedly struck her and pulled her hair, DeFelice alleges in the affidavit of probable cause.
+The girlfriend fled Pany's residence through several neighboring yards to the CoGo's convenience store on Harrison Avenue just before 3 a.m. after Pany allegedly struck her and pulled her hair, DeFelice alleges in an affidavit of probable cause.

-The woman telephoned relatives and then contacted city police to help retrieve her vehicle, police said.
+The woman called relatives and then contacted city police to help retrieve her vehicle, police said.

 “I attempted to make contact at the front door to take the defendant into custody and to obtain the victim's keys and knocked on the door multiple times.
 As I was knocking, assisting officers observed the defendant hold a long gun later identified as a black Stevens model 12 gauge shotgun ... in his hands while he was seated in the living room,” DeFelice wrote in the affidavit.